msfrq8/openIAE/iae-global/index.md

 ### Overview

-<p>The IAE Global Repository acts as the definitive public repository for architecture, design and code artifacts for the US General Services Administration (GSA) Integrated Award Environment (IAE). </p>
+<p>Welcome to the IAE Public Space!
+This site is the home of documents, code, and information related to the U.S. General Service Administration (GSA) Integrated Award Environment’s (IAE) transparency work.
+The focus of this work is to increase transparency while improving systems and functions for the acquisition and assistance communities and for our business partners.</p>
 <p>This repository is the initial release and contains limited information.
 As the development process progresses, design and code will be added on a rolling basis.</p>

-### Contacting IAE
-General information about IAE is available at gsa.gov.
-The IAE Program Office communicates regularly through the [IAE Industry Community](https://interact.gsa.gov/group/integrated-award-environment-iae-industry-community) on the GSA Interact site.
-General questions concerning the IAE Program can be directed to iaeoutreach@gsa.gov.

 ### Organization
-This repository is organized into two main areas.
+The IAE Public Space is organized into five content areas:

- * Material describing the As-Is IAE systems: Material in this section refers to the existing applications, including fpds.gov, fbo.gov, and sam.gov
- * Material describing the To-Be environment: Material in this section includes the architecture, design, and artifacts required to create a working non-production IAE application
+#### Using the IAE Public Space
+This page will explain the different ways you can benefit from the IAE Public Space as well as how you can provide feedback to the documentation posted on our site.

-#### Architecture
+#### About IAE
-The As-Is and To-Be archirecture materials are organized in a TOGAF-based structure,
-* Business Architecture
-* Data Architecture
-* Application Architecture
-* System Architecture
-* Vision
+For those unfamiliar with the Integrated Award Environment, this page will detail the mission, scope, governance, and principles of IAE.

+####Repositories
+This page contains links to all of the existing and proposed GitHub repositories maintained by the IAE Transparency Initiative.

+####Developer Resources
+The Developer Resources page will provide data and resources that you can leverage to develop applications and build your own environments.

-#### Design and Code
+#### IAE Resources and Contacts
-In addition to the architecture materials, the repository contains placeholders for the design and code.
-These components will be populated as the development process progresses.
+Information on IAE’s other websites and resources can be found here